nekonote-framework/nekonote-framework.github.com/pages/document/1.0.0-beta/template.md

 You may use _Liquid_'s features such as operators, variables, comment, control structures, filters, tags, more in your templates.

-# Directory for Templates and Layouts
+# Directory For Templates And Layouts

 Templates and layouts files are supposed to be placed to the directories below.